tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Here we defined a new event called `Accident` that accepts a `uint` named `token_id`, and a `string` named  `report_uri`.

-* As mentioned the data that is stored on-chain for each car token is stored in the cars `mapping`, however, accident reports are far too large to store on-chain.
-Instead, it is much cheaper (in gass) to store accident reports in a decentralized storage provider such as [IPFS](https://ipfs.io/) and then reference them on-chain by hash.
+* As mentioned, the data that is stored on-chain for each car token is stored in the cars `mapping`, however, accident reports are far too large to store on-chain.
+Instead, it is much cheaper (in gas) to store accident reports in a decentralized storage provider such as [IPFS](https://ipfs.io/) and then reference them on-chain by hash.

 * Calling an event is an easy and cheap way to permanently log a `URI` or `Uniform Resource Identifier`.